top of page

 • Tourism and recreation: Minnesota is home to many attractions.
 Think: Boundary Waters Canoe Area Wilderness, the North Shore of Lake Superior and the Mall of America.
 Businesses that cater to tourists—like tour companies, outdoor equipment rental businesses and hotels—have ample opportunity to grab a piece of the pie.

-• eCommerce: Minnesota has a growing eCommerce sector, providing opportunities for businesses that sell products or services online.
+• Ecommerce: Minnesota has a growing eCommerce sector, providing opportunities for businesses that sell products or services online.
 If this area interests you, consider creating an eCommerce website or selling on an online marketplace.

 • Environmental services: With a strong focus on sustainability and environmental protection, businesses that offer services like energy efficiency consulting, waste management or recycling could gain traction in Minnesota.